 1. Make sure to understand the concepts

 Before practicing questions, it is essential that you first have a strong understanding of the math concepts behind it.
 There is an array of resources that you can choose from, including YouTube videos, study guides, and good old textbooks.
-I recommend that you get a copy of the Haese and Harris Mathematics HL exam preparation and practice guide book, as it has concise explanations of each topic.
+I recommend that you get a copy of the Haese and Harris Mathematics exam preparation and practice guide book, as it has concise explanations of each topic.
 However, make sure to try out different resources until you find one that works best for you!

 2. Don’t rely on the mark scheme

 Practicing past paper questions take up a large part of your effort in Math HL.
 However, how you study with these practice questions can determine whether you get a score of 6 or 7.
 Whenever you work on a past paper and get stuck on a question, DO NOT immediately go to the mark scheme for the full answer.
 First, try your best to solve the problem on your own, re-read the question slowly if needed.
 If, after about 45 minutes, you are still unable to come up with an answer, then look at only the first step, and see if you can solve the question from there.
 Then, reveal the next step, and if necessary, think of the problem from another perspective.
 Continue this until you are finally able to come up with a solution.
 By doing so, you are not merely copying down the answers but practicing your critical thinking skills, which is ultimately what truly counts in Math HL exams.